denoland/vscode_deno/README.md

 - `deno.unstable`: Controls if code will be type checked with Deno's unstable APIs.
 This is the equivalent to using `--unstable` on the command line.
   _boolean, default `false`_
-- `deno.enablePaths`: - Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
+- `deno.enablePaths`: Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
 Defaults to an empty list.
+- `deno.cache`: Controls the location of the cache (`DENO_DIR`) for the Deno language server.
+This is similar to setting the `DENO_DIR` environment variable on the command line.

 ## Code Formatting